 But which model should you acquire?
 In this article, we’ll be listing a couple of the best RTX 2080 Ti models available at the moment, so read on!

 The 5 Best RTX 2080 Ti Graphics Cards in 2020

 For the first entry on the list, we have a familiar-looking graphics card coming from Asus, and it belongs to their famous Republic of Gamers brand: the RoG Strix RTX 2080 Ti.

 Asus RoG Strix cards are generally reliable and well-balanced, so the RTX 2080 Ti is no exception.
 The card has good overclocking potential, the fans are fairly quiet, and the temperatures never get too high, even under heavy load.
 That said, it outdoes the Founder’s Edition version of the card in each of those respects, as it can hit higher clock speeds without running louder or hotter than the reference model.

-But when we say “cooler”, we’re referring strictly to the temperatures.
-As you’ve probably noticed, Asus is still using the same shroud design that they’ve used in older Nvidia Pascal and AMD Polaris GPUs all the way back in 2016.
+But when we say “cooler,” we refer strictly to the temperature.
+As you’ve probably noticed, Asus is still using the same shroud design that they’ve used in older Nvidia Pascal and AMD Polaris GPUs back in 2016.
 That said, the simple gray shroud and the basic RGB lighting are quite underwhelming in 2020, especially for a flagship GPU such as this one.

-And seeing as there are other RTX 2080 Ti models out there that offer comparable (if not better) performance while also being much more pleasing to the eye, we’d say only go with the Asus RoG Strix RTX 2080 Ti if you really don’t care about the design and want to save a few bucks, as this particular model is usually going for a little less than the competition these days.
+And seeing as there are other RTX 2080 Ti models out there that offer comparable (if not better) performance while also being much more compelling to the eye, we’d say only go with the Asus RoG Strix RTX 2080 Ti if you really don’t bother with the design and want to save a few bucks, as this particular model is usually going for a little less than the competition these days.

 - Good performance